bekk/bekk-christmas/post/opensource/why-should-you-open-source-your-product.md

 ## It's your business model
 Open source does not mean _free_, as you might have read this [December 18th](https://opensource.christmas/2019/18). [_Highcharts_](https://www.highcharts.com/) is a good example of this.
 Highcharts is a chart library, and [it's open source](https://github.com/highcharts/highcharts).
 Their licensing model makes it free to use non-commercially, which has ensured wide and fast adaptation.
 But it's not free to use _commercially_.
 This has made Highsoft, the company behind it, one of Norway's [most profitable companies](https://www.bt.no/nyheter/okonomi/i/e8v5La/denne-gjengen-har-skapt-en-av-landets-aller-mest-loennsomme-bedrifter).

+## Security
+Remember the first paragraph in this article?
+Since evil persons can read the whole code base, this sounds scary.
+But the thing is, there are many good people out there as well.
+When a project is open source, there is a greater possibility that vulnerabilities are found and fixed.

+A lot of automated processes and tools can also help in finding vulnerabilities in open source software, like [Snyk](https://snyk.io/) and [npm audit](https://docs.npmjs.com/cli/audit).
+Also, [GitHub Security](https://github.com/security) is a very interesting new initiative.

 ## And the answer is...
-Have we found a simple answer to our simple question?
+Does our simple question have a simple answer?
 No. There are many possible reasons to open-source your project.
 And there are the same number of reasons _not_ to do it, and we haven't talked about them yet.

 Why you should open-source your project primarily comes down to your principles and philosophy.
-Hopefully this article has helped enlighten some of the advantages of open source.
+Hopefully this article has helped enlighten some of the benefits of open sourcing your project.